Liangzheng-ZL/opennmt_g2p/README.md

 ## November 2nd / 2021

-In this report, we try to find an efficient way to do the conversion of grapheme to phoneme, epecially on person names.
+In this repo, we try to find an efficient way to do the conversion of grapheme to phoneme, epecially on person names.
 We used the latest cmudict-0.7b\[1] as the dataset of our G2P model.
 We divided the datset into train set and test set.
 The conversion of grapheme-to-phoneme is similar with transduction.
 As a classic neural machine translation model and eural sequence learning, OpenNMT works well on sequence modeling and transduction problems.
 We tested whether OpenNMT can be used for seq2seq-g2p.
 Our results showed that OpenNMT-based G2P model can generate promising pronunciation, and the words in test set were completelya different from the words in train set, proving that OpenNMT is suitable for Seq2Seq-G2P.

 ## Preparation
 To use OpenNMT-based seq2seq-g2p model, install OpenNMT first: